justusthane/grav-justus.ws/user/pages/08.why/default.md

 I'd rather treat each "post" as a sort of living page within its parent category which can be updated and ammended as needed.
 I feature these categories on the home page for easy access.

-I use the [/blog] feature as a sort of meta log to note content updates in other areas of the site.
+I use the [/blog](/blog) page as a sort of meta log of content updates in other areas of the site.